-Applications for K-6 for the 2020-2021 school year are being accepted now.
-In order for your child to be included in the TBCSC lottery, you must submit a 2020-2021 Lottery Application Form by April 1, 2020.
+Applications for K-7 for the 2021-2022 school year are being accepted now.
+In order for your child to be included in the TBCSC lottery, you must submit a 2021-2022 Lottery Application Form by April 1, 2021.
 Legal parents or guardians may complete the online common charter school application.
 Paper application forms can be obtained from the BCSC Office.
 Faxed applications will not be accepted.
 All applications submitted after the deadline are added to the waitlist in the order they are received by the BCSC Office.

 To apply for kindergarten, a child must turn 5 years old by December 31st of the enrollment year.

-The Bronx Charter School for Children conducted a computerized lottery randomization via Zoom on April 7, 2020, at 2:30 pm, witnessed by an independent auditor.
+The Bronx Charter School for Children will conduct a computerized lottery randomization via Zoom witnessed by an independent auditor.

 The Bronx Charter School for Children does not discriminate on the basis of race, national and ethnic origin, religion, sexual orientation, or disability in the administration of its educational, admission, scholarship, or employment policies, or any other programs administered by the School.

 The BCSC is working harder than ever to ensure that our scholars receive intensive academic interventions and extended learning opportunities.